LevAvdoshin/Brand-myTruv/README.md

 This file exists to:

 - Give everyone a **shared mental model** of the myTruv brand:
-  - **Who we are:** a no‑hustle financial behavior autopilot
+  - **Who we are:** an AI‑powered, no‑hustle financial behavior autopilot
     → one score, one scroll, calm guidance — even with messy, fluctuating income.
-  - **Who we’re for:** middle‑income, hyper‑online US adults (30–40) who feel money is chaos, guilt and fatigue despite already using bank apps, spreadsheets and budgeting tools.
+  - **What we solve:** money that feels heavy, chaotic and guilt‑inducing, even for people who already use bank apps, spreadsheets and budgeting tools.
 - Explain **what each brand doc is for** and **when to use which**.
-- Act as the **source‑of‑truth index** for all brand, positioning, messaging and SEO decisions.
+- Act as the **source‑of‑truth index** for all brand, positioning, messaging, personas and SEO decisions.

 If you’re unsure where to look or how to talk about myTruv, you start here.